stormasm/spanish/spanishdict/verbs.md

  * Nos falta fijar una hora ir a cena : We have yet to set a time to go to dinner

  * No me habia fijado en mi vida feliz : I had not noticed my happy life

+ ### levar

+ * Yo llevaré estas tres bolsas y tú puedes llevar las demás : I will carry these three bags and you can carry the rest.